What's the news?

 The full debut of the Toyota Corolla has taken place at the Paris Motor Show, where it has been joined by the Touring Sports estate.
 These two replace any and all Auris models as Toyota reaffirms its commitment to the Corolla nameplate, the best-selling car in the history of mankind.

 Built on the Toyota New Global Architecture (TNGA) chassis, which is underpinning the Japanese brand's revival, the Corolla's GA-C platform variant of TNGA ensures that everything in the car is lower than the old Auris: the centre-of-gravity has dropped 10mm, the bonnet height 47mm and the hip points for passengers are down by 24- and 26mm, front and rear respectively.
-The body shell is also 60 per cent more rigid than it was previously, while it's also super-tough to ensure the Toyota should do well in Euro NCAP crash-testing.
+The body shell is also 60 per cent more rigid than it was previously, while it's also super-tough to ensure the Toyota should do well in Euro NCAP safety testing.

 That means the Corolla twins are low, sleek and good-looking machines, styled as they were in Europe, rather than Japan.
 The Touring Sports, to kick things off, is 58mm longer than the old Auris estate and its wheelbase is stretched by 100mm to 2,700mm in total, allowing for 'class-leading rear legroom' of 928mm (+48mm).
-Everything from the Touring Sports' B-pillar back is changed from the Corolla hatchback's bodywork, while full LED lamp clusters at the rear sit beneath a rear windscreen that's raked forward 12 degrees more than the Auris predecessor.
+Everything from the Touring Sports' B-pillar back is changed from the Corolla hatchback's bodywork, while full LED lamp clusters at the rear sit beneath a window that's raked forward 12 degrees more than the Auris predecessor's.
 A total of five 17- and 18-inch alloy wheel designs, plus 11 body colours (four of which are new, namely Oxide Bronze Metallic, Emotional Red 2, Precious Silver and Phantom Brown), ensure there's plenty of choice for the Corolla Touring Sports, while four optional two-tone colour schemes paint the roof, roof pillars and front lower grille surround black.

 The Corolla hatchback, we know a bit more about, so allow Simon Humphries, the executive general manager of Toyota Global Design, to explain its appearance: "Our primary goal with the new Corolla was to create the most bold and dynamic hatchback on the market, without compromising on interior usability.
 Harnessing the low centre of gravity afforded by the TNGA layout, the vehicle is light and agile in the side view, yet as we move to the rear, the architecture transforms to create a solid, wide and low stance that is absolutely critical to the European market."

 Good news, here - the superb cabin of the C-HR crossover has been used as the benchmark for the cabins of the Corolla and its Touring Sports sibling.
 So, while the interior aims to 'offer customers sensory quality of the highest order', let's focus on the more practical stuff.
 The instrument panel is 24mm narrower, aiming to improve the feeling of spaciousness within.
-Meanwhile, the centre console has widened by 42mm and moved up by 22mm, to improve ergonomics and 'wraparound' the driver.
+Meanwhile, the centre console has widened by 42mm and moved up by 22mm, to improve ergonomics and wrap around the driver.
 Revised front seat designs aim to provide greater occupant comfort, with sports seats an option on higher-spec models.

 Toyota's Touch 2 infotainment and the major visuals are provided by a human-machine interface (HMI) that comes on either a 3D instrument cluster, or multifunction display, with a 10-inch colour head-up display and an eight-inch central multimedia screen providing the maximum of functionality.
 Other features include an electronic parking brake, wireless smartphone charging and a self-dimming rear-view mirror.
 In terms of boot space, the Touring Sports has a minimum of 598 litres of capacity and a powered tailgate, to make accessing the cargo area easier.